 Life sometimes has a funny way of throwing things at you.
-Thing is sometimes you take yourself through life's obstacles because your either being motivated, determined, driven or just plain stubborn.
+The thing is sometimes you take yourself through life's obstacles because you're either being motivated, determined, driven, or just plain stubborn.
 My journey with music has definitely put me in the category of being stubborn.

 C.Boyd that is easy to remember right?
 Pretty catchy right?
-Well I can't say that it was I truly struggled introducing myself as C.Boyd even though that was basically my real name anyway.
+Well, I can't say that it was I truly struggled to introduce myself as C.Boyd even though that was basically my real name anyway.
 I felt that I was ready.
 I was new and jumping into the music game.
 To get me started I took the advice of a club promoter at Club Iguana.
 Which was the very first stage that I performed in NYC.
-The promoters name was Free.
-He told me that if I wanted to be taken serious in this music game that I would have to start performing original music.
+The promoter's name was Free.
+He told me that if I wanted to be taken seriously in this music game I would have to start performing original music.
 I liked that idea, but I truly did not know where to get started.
 I had music written, but I had no tracks, no music to put the vocals on.
 One evening I was singing at the open mic at Club Iguana and met a producer named Michael Taylor.
 He told me that he made beats and said that we should create a song.
-I was happy, and of course I said yes, so we set up a time to discuss the type song and began the process.
+I was happy, and of course, I said yes, so we set up a time to discuss the type of song and began the process.

 So I performed the show and I felt that I did good, the crowd once again seemed into it.
 I went to talk to Free but he was gone.
 I felt that it was weird, I wanted feedback.
-I wanted to know if I did any better, my band mates told me that I had did well, and then I was approached by another promoter named Mike.
-He told me that I sounded awesome and that he would love for me too perform at his establishment called the Baggot Inn.
-This was located in the village on West fourth and Mcdougal.
-I was excited because, He felt that I did good, so of course I had to have gotten better.
-The crazy thin is that I never saw Free again.
+I wanted to know if I did any better, my bandmates told me that I had done well, and then I was approached by another promoter named Mike.
+He told me that I sounded awesome and that he would love for me to perform at his establishment called the Baggot Inn.
+This was located in the village on West Fourth and Mcdougal.
+I was excited because, He felt that I did good, so of course, I had to have gotten better.
+The crazy thing is that I never saw Free again.
 What I learned about music venues in New York, is that Free was just a promoter that took advantage of us.
-There are so many aspiring artist that are driven and motivated.
+There are so many aspiring artists that is driven and motivated.
 It becomes easy to run a scam.
-We are artist looking for an opportunity in New York, so basically he never owned a label, he never knew the people he said that he did, and ran off and pocketed all of that money.
+We are artists looking for an opportunity in New York, so basically he never owned a label, he never knew the people he said that he did, and ran off and pocketed all of that money.
 I will say that I will be great full to him because of the hard criticism that he told me.
-It made me want to be better at my craft, and made me want to get on the BIG stage more, and work harder.
+It made me want to be better at my craft and made me want to get on the BIG stage more and work harder.
 It kept me focused to work on my flaws and show myself that I belonged in this music industry.
 It keeps me humble at the same time.
-It definitely put me on a road to get better, and I went through so many more mazes and learning experiences that I will share with you in my next blog Who is Chuck Starr part 3.
+It definitely put me on a road to getting better, and I went through so many more mazes and learning experiences that I will share with you in my next blog Who is Chuck Starr part 3.
 Thank You for reading.
-I also have two bonus track for you Clingin On and Ken and Barbie
+I also have two bonus tracks for you Clinging On and Ken and Barbie

 Click on the highlighted links to listen to the songs and you will see just how far I have come lol.
 Thank You for your time.
 I am already looking forward to sharing more with you.